-- a.
+- 6. Monitoring - a.
 Monitor the effectiveness of the BMPs used on site before, during and after rain events.
 Inspections should take place weekly during the duration of the project. - b.
 Contact the Utilities Environmental Group at 650-723-9747 for monitoring form specifications and/or examples. - c.
-Maintain both pdf and hard copies of all monitoring forms onsite as required and for review by the Environmental Group during site inspections and prior to submittal of any agency reporting. - H. Pipe Cleaning Discharges (e.g., newly installed pipe systems, heating hot water, chilled water, etc.) - 1.
+Transmit pdf copies of all monitoring forms to the Environmental Group office via email (tracyd@stanford.edu or martyl@bonair.stanford.edu). - H. Pipe Cleaning Discharges (e.g., newly installed pipe systems, heating hot water, chilled water, etc.) - 1.
 Provide the following information to the Utilities Environmental Group no less than seven working days prior to anticipated discharge: - a.
-Cleaning Chemical SDS - b.
+Cleaning Chemical MSDS - b.
 Quantity of product to be used - c.
-Concentration of product to be used - d.
-Proposed location of discharge - 2.
-Follow "Procedure for Planned Discharges of Rainwater or Wastewater" (Attachment A).
-Ensure that the manhole location of discharge is confirmed to be as labeled by appropriate Stanford Water staff. - I. Surface Cleaning (e.g., roof tiles, buildings, sidewalks, etc.) - 1.
-Block all storm drains located in the cleaning area.
+Concentration of product to be used - 2.
+Follow "Procedure for Planned Discharges of Rainwater or Wastewater" (Attachment A). - I. Surface Cleaning (e.g., roof tiles, buildings, sidewalks, etc.) - 1.
+Block all storm drains located in the cleaning area. - 2.
+Filter cleaning runoff to remove debris. - 3.

-- 2. Filter cleaning runoff to remove debris.
-Do not allow direct sewer discharge of fats, oils, or greases without treatment with a grease interceptor (e.g. wash water from food service establishment loading docks and trash enclosures). - 3.
 Collect all wash water from cleaning operation and dispose of to the sanitary sewer. - 4.
 Follow "Procedure for Planned Discharges of Rainwater or Wastewater" (Attachment A). - 5.
 If cleaning product is to be used, provide the following information to the Environmental Compliance Group no less than seven working days prior to anticipated discharge: - a.
-Chemical SDS - b.
+Chemical MSDS - b.
 Quantity/Concentration of product to be used - c.
 Total volume of wastewater - J. Potable Water Discharges (e.g., hydrant testing, water main disinfection) - 1.
 Implement appropriate best management practices for dechlorination, and sediment and erosion controls. - 2.
 Sample the discharged water once every 30 minutes and maintain a pH between 6.5 8.5, Turbidity less than 50 NTU and Chlorine Residual less than 0.05 mg/L. - 3.
 Follow "Procedure for Planned Discharges of Rainwater or Wastewater" (Attachment A).

-Stanford University Procedure for Planned Discharges of Rainwater or Wastewater
+Stanford University

-Name of Requester/Discharger:

-Phone Number for Requester/Discharger:

-Project Name/Number or Utility System:

-Date Discharge Request Submitted:

-Date(s) of Expected Discharge:

-STEP 1: IDENTIFY DISCHARGE TYPE (Page 2): Identify your discharge type from the list on page 2.
-Some discharges may have multiple discharge options based on presence or absence of contaminants in the water.

-STEP 2: IDENTIFY DISCHARGE OPTIONS: Review discharge option from list on page 2.
+Procedure for Planned Discharges Name of Requester/Discharger: Phone Number for Requester/Discharger: Project Name/Number or Utility System: Date Discharge Request Submitted: Date(s) of Expected Discharge: of Rainwater or Wa stewater STEP 1: IDENTIFY DISCHARGE T Identify your discharge type fro based on presence or absence of m the list on page 2.
+Some • • Itiple discharge options STEP 2: IDENTIFY DISCHARGE OPTIONS: Review discharge option from list on page 2.
 Check the box of the preferred discharge option.
 Identify specific location or manhole number.
-Fill in discharge details.

-☐ Option 1 Landscape Location ☐ Option 2 Sanitary Sewer Manhole # ☐ Option 3 Storm Drain Manhole #
+Fill in discharge details. ☐ Option 1 Landscape Location ☐ Option 2 Sanitary Sewer Manhole # ☐ Option 3 Storm Drain Manhole # Discharge Details Type of liquid to be discharged: Current location of liquid to be discharged: Purpose of discharge: Approximate volume: Expected duration of discharge: STEP 3: COMPLY WITH DISCHARGE REQUIREMENTS: Follow all discharge requirements associated with your discharge type from the list on the next page.

-District Date II

-Discharge Details

-Type of liquid to be discha •

-Current location of liquid to be discharged:

-Purpose of discharge:

-Approximate volume:

-Expected duration of disch narge:

-Maximum flow rate:

-2. COMBLY WITH DISCHA DOE DECLUDENTENTS.

-STEP 3: COMPLY WITH DISCHARGE REQUIREMENTS:

-Follow all discharge requirements associated with your discharge type from the list on the next page.
 Return this form to the Stanford Water Department or Environmental Quality Group for discharge approval.

-STEP 4: RECEIVE APPROVAL FOR DISCHARGE:

-Once form has been approved, you may discharge per the requirements specified above.
+STEP 4: RECEIVE APPROVAL FOR DISCHARGE: Once form has been approved, you may discharge per the requirements specified above.
+For Internal Use Only Date discharge approved: Name of approver: Date of field inspection (if nece MSDS reviewed?
+Meets sewer discharge requires

-Approved Location:

-For Internal Use Only

-Date discharge approved:

-Name of approver:

-Date of field inspection (if necessary)

-MSDS reviewed?

-Meets sewer discharge requirements?

 File copy of discharge procedure at: S:\Groups\Utilities\DischargeProcedures